Sha831/Frame2Game/README.md

 # Frame2Game (F2G)

-Frame2Game (F2G) is a lightweight tool — currently in active development — that converts any image or gameplay frame into clean, usable **2D game assets**.
+Frame2Game (F2G) is a lightweight tool — currently in active development — that converts any image into clean, usable **2D game assets**.
 It was built specifically to help **solo developers** and **indie game creators** rapidly prototype games without needing a full art pipeline or dedicated artists.

 F2G makes it easy to extract characters, objects, backgrounds, and styled sprites directly from images — fast, offline, and simple to use.